• +1-800-513-5423

 Driving under the influence: Driving under the influence (DUI) Driving while intoxicated (DWI) and operating a motor vehicle under the influence (OUI).
 These are the common terms used to describe operating a motorized vehicle under the influence of alcohol or drugs.
 In Arkansas, driving while intoxicated is considered a misdemeanor and is subject to the state’s laws regarding driving while drunk.

 If this is your second offense, getting involved in a treatment program for alcohol abuse will not only help your ongoing DWI-DUI case but benefit you as well.
 You should always enter into an alcohol treatment program knowing that there is a need for a change before something worse happens.
 Driving and Drinking can cost you your life or even worse someone else life.
 Treatment programs for alcoholism in Arkansas for criminal justice clients will work with the court system to handle all the requirements for treatment to be considered time served.
-Once all the financial consequences are paid by the defendant and community service is completed if any Arkansas district courts may terminate the probation period.
+Once all the financial consequences are paid by the defendant and community service is completed, the Arkansas district courts may terminate the probation period.

 DUI First-Offender and Diversion Programs

-The laws are different in each state for DWI offenses that allow for deferment programs in lieu of jail time.
+The laws are different in each state for DWI offenses that allow for deferment programs instead of jail time.
 Some states, depending on the circumstances, will mandate treatment and community service.
 Some of these mandates can be handled while in treatment for alcohol abuse.
 Arkansas has a deferment program for first-time DWI offenders as long as there are no injuries, accidents, or drugs involved.
 If you have been arrested for your second DWI/DUI in Arkansas, it is highly recommended that you give us a call to find out your options for a deferment program instead of jail time.
 This will help with the possible consequences that the courts may impose on you.
 Drinking and driving can have serious outcomes including vehicular homicide, aggravated assault with a deadly weapon, and other very serious charges.
 When a minor is involved, there are more serious outcomes that the courts in Arkansas can impose on the offender.
 If there has been an accident or death due to drinking and driving there will be significant jail time imposed as well as the knowledge that your indulgence cost someone their life.

 Consequences of driving drunk in Arkansas